 Joint pain from menopause is usually worse in the morning and improves throughout the day.
-Women are usually stiff in the morning because of disuse of the joints overnight.
-The pain is described as stiffness, tenderness, grating, or shooting/burning pain, and is usually accompanied with swelling.
+Women are usually stiff in the morning because of the disuse of the joints overnight.
+Usually, the pain feels like stiffness, tenderness, grating, or shooting/burning pain, and is usually accompanied by swelling.
 Many women also have these symptoms after exercise or even completing normal daily tasks such as in their occupation and home upkeep.
 The most commonly affected joints in menopause include the neck and jaw, shoulders, elbows, and wrists.
 Many women complain of hip and knee pain as well.
 Furthermore, old injuries may become painful again as there is an increase in inflammation in perimenopause.

 When women discuss their joint pain symptoms with their doctor, they may be diagnosed with osteoarthritis (OA).
 The greatest risk factors for OA include age and being female.
 Other risk factors for OA include obesity, past joint injuries, repeated stress on joints, and genetics.
 Unfortunately, OA is a degenerative disease, meaning that it tends to worsen over time especially if we are not proactive in protecting our joints.
 Because the pain can be chronic and debilitating, it can also lead to secondary issues including insomnia and depression.

-Weight management - Carrying around extra weight will undoubtably stress your body and increase your joint pain.
+- Weight management – Carrying around extra weight will undoubtedly stress your body and increase your joint pain.
 Losing a few pounds (or more) can greatly increase your mobility.
 Try some of the low impact activities mentioned above to lose excess weight and improve joint pain.

-Reduce Stress - Sometimes it seems we have become a population that applauds high stress levels.
+- Reduce Stress – Sometimes it seems we have become a population that applauds high-stress levels.
 But stress is not something to encourage.
 In fact, cortisol, the stress hormone released by the adrenal glands, is linked to some of the most common physical and mental health issues that plague our society.
-These diseases including heart disease, Alzheimer's, obesity, depression, and diabetes.
+These diseases including heart disease, Alzheimer’s, obesity, depression, and diabetes.
 And yes, it also plays a role in joint pain.
-While it is easier said then done, identify stress triggers in your life and experiment with different ways to control your stress response.
+While it is easier said than done, identify stress triggers in your life and experiment with different ways to control your stress response.
 Your health depends on it.

 So ehmmm … does Joint Pain From Menopause Go Away?

 While most of the side effects of menopause improve or even disappear in the post-menopausal period, joint pain may not improve.
-Women are at an increased risk compared to men for osteoporosis, osteoarthritis, and rheumatoid arthritis.
+Women have a higher risk for osteoporosis, osteoarthritis, and rheumatoid arthritis compared to men.
 However, with healthy lifestyle choices that protect your joints, you can live a very full, active life after perimenopause.

 Estrogen appears to play a critical role in the development of joint pain, but researchers agree that is not the only factor that contributes to joint pain in women.
-Therefore, it is important to note that joint pain is also associated with many other conditions including lupus, Lyme disease, and rheumatoid arthritis.
+Therefore, it is important to note that joint pain can be a sign of many health conditions including lupus, Lyme disease, and rheumatoid arthritis.
 If you find that your joint pain is concerning, do not hesitate to talk to your medical provider as joint pain may be caused by something other than a decrease in estrogen.